solve-coagulate/lispfun/lispfun/README.md

   - `(require "file")` loads Lisp files once to support a basic module system.
   - Additional primitives `<=`, `>=`, `abs`, `max`, `min` and a Lisp implementation of `apply` are now defined in `toy-evaluator.lisp`.
-The toy interpreter still depends on the host environment for string utilities and low level environment helpers.
+The toy interpreter still depends on the host environment for most string utilities and low level environment helpers.
   - `(error "msg")` raises an exception and `(trap-error thunk handler)` invokes `handler` with the message if evaluating `thunk` fails.
 - Example scripts demonstrate factorials, Fibonacci numbers, list processing, macros and loops.